A Sugar Shack in an Urban Setting!

 The Richelieu Park’s sugar shack continues to carry on the tradition of the maple sugar season.
 The new sugar shack as we know it today was inaugurated in 1998.
-Each year, 1000 trees are tapped in the traditional way to produce about 400 litres of maple syrup.
-The sugar shack can accommodate up to 40 guests.
+Every year, we drill between 600 and 800 taps!
+The sugar shack can accommodate up to 42 guests.

 A small shop offers maple products and souvenirs in the sugar shack.
 The sugar shack’s products are also available at the Vanier Museopark.

 The sugar shack can be reserved for such occasions as Christmas dinners, weddings, dance evenings, etc. Every year, a Maple Sugar Festival takes place.
 During the festival, many activities are offered to visitors to give them a chance to appreciate their day in the Richelieu forest.

 The Sugar Shack is open everyday throughout the year with a reservation.
 From mid-February to mid-April reservations are not required on the weekends for groups with less than 5 people.